 - Feel extremely tired or weak

-If you have symptoms of agranulocytosis you will need to have a blood test right away to check if VERSACLOZ is causing your symptoms.
-You must have frequent blood tests while taking VERSACLOZ so your healthcare provider can make sure you are not getting agranulocytosis.
+If you have symptoms of severe neutropenia or infection you will need to have a blood test right away to check if VERSACLOZ is causing your symptoms.
+You must have frequent blood tests while taking VERSACLOZ so your healthcare provider can make sure you are not getting severe neutropenia or infection.

-VERSACLOZ Patient Registry: All patients taking VERSACLOZ will need to join a special program called the Clozapine REMS Program.
+VERSACLOZ is available only through a restricted program called the Clozapine REMS Program.
 This program makes sure that you will receive each refill of VERSACLOZ only if you have a blood test and your blood test result is acceptable to your healthcare provider.

 During your first 6 months of clozapine treatment, you will have weekly blood tests.
 If you have not taken clozapine before, you will need weekly blood tests when you first start VERSACLOZ.
 If you have acceptable blood test results during your first 6 months of clozapine treatment, you can have a blood test every other week for the next 6 months.
 After a year of acceptable blood test results, you can have blood tests every 4 weeks while you are taking VERSACLOZ.

 - chest pain

 - fast heartbeat